facebook/docusaurus/docs/en/site-config.md

 ### Optional Fields

+`editUrl` - url for editing docs, usage example: `editUrl + 'en/doc1.md'`.
+If this field is omitted, there will be no "Edit this Doc" button for each document.

 `users` - The `users` array mentioned earlier.

 `disableHeaderTitle` - An option to disable showing the title in the header next to the header icon.
 Exclude this field to keep the header as normal, otherwise set to `true`.

 `footerIcon` - url for a footer icon.
 Currently used in the `core/Footer.js` file provided as an example, but it can be removed from that file.

 `recruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
-Include this if you are using translations.
+This can be included you are using translations but does not have to be.

 `algolia` - Information for Algolia search integration.
 If this field is excluded, the search bar will not appear in the header.